koraytugay/koraytugay.github.io/content/various/maven.md

 This plugin also comes with another goal: `exec`.
 The official documentation clearly explains the usage, and this is what basically maven is about actually.
 Finding plugins, the relevant goals, and configuring / invoking them.

 Another super helpful plugin is the [Apache Maven Help Plugin](https://maven.apache.org/plugins/maven-help-plugin/), check it out!

+### Further Reading
+Read the [Maven Plugins](https://maven.apache.org/plugins/) page to get an overall understanding of plugins.
+Read the [Apache Maven Compiler Plugin](https://maven.apache.org/plugins/maven-compiler-plugin/) documentation to get a better understanding of a specific plugin and the [compile](https://maven.apache.org/plugins/maven-compiler-plugin/compile-mojo.html) goal documentation to get a better understanding of a specific goal.

 ## Lifecycle
 Maven defines a concept called __lifecycle__.
 A lifecycle would run a single or more __phase__. __Goals from plugins are bound to phases of a lifecycle__.